I vividly remember my early writing days.

 If I could do it, not once but so many times, you can do it too.

 4 EASY TIPS TO SHIRK WRITER’S DOUBT & ROCK YOUR WRITING LIFE

 The moment you start hearing the raucous sounds of your inner critic, know that you are dealing with a classic case of self-doubt.

 Take a moment to process these feelings and move on to deal with them using these easy steps –

-#1.
-Accept & Embrace This Familiar Feeling of Self Doubt
+Accept And Embrace This Familiar Feeling of Self Doubt

 Here we go again.
 I’m back to doubting myself (which is perfectly okay).
-After all, I’m a Writer and writers doubt!
+I’m a Writer and writer’s doubt!